chunkypixel/atari-dev-studio/README.md

 ![Language Selector](images/ataridevstudio-languageselector.png)

-### Language Definition Tags (Available from v0.11.1)
+### Language Definition Tags

-Starting with **v0.11.1**, you can define the default language and compiler for your source files using **definition tags** directly in your code.
+Starting from release **v0.11.1**, you can define the default language and compiler for your source files using **definition tags** directly in your code.
 This allows you to override the default behavior of relying on file extensions and other options.

 ![Language Definition Tags](images/ataridevstudio-languagedefinitiontags.png)